Area between a roadway curb and sidewalk.

 Show All Answers

-Beaumont has set service levels for Roadway Snow Plowing and Roadway Snow Removal.
+Beaumont has set service levels for Roadway Ice Control, Snow Plowing, and Removal.
 These service levels reflect the priority of each road in Beaumont.
 Priority roads are arterial roads and collector roads that have the highest volumes of traffic per day, like 50 Street and 50 Avenue.

 Cul-de-sacs are not part of the 2-way traffic routes in Beaumont, and therefore are a lower priority for clearing than arterial and collector routes.